UnderstandLingBV/Tuktu/README.md

 [http://tuktu.et4it.nl/downloads/tuktu-0.1.zip](http://tuktu.et4it.nl/downloads/tuktu-0.1.zip)

 Note that Tuktu requires Java (JRE) to be present on the system it is run from.
-Tuktu has been tested against versions 1.7 and 1.8.
+While Tuktu can be compiled against different java versions, this download was build against **java 1.8** and hence that version of java is required to run it.

 # Building from Source